hajekj/blog/_drafts/all-the-ways-of-retrieving-user-id-and-tenant-id-in-power-apps.md

 As some of these properties are not documented (or included in types), it may be a challenge to access them.

 I am not really happy from the inconsistencies between XRM and PCF APIs.
 I can imagine some reasons behind it - like it unifies Canvas, Model driven and Power Pages, but that's not really what's behind the scenes.
 We will take a deeper look into PCFs in Power Pages another time.

-Have fun!
+Before we get into the specifics, you might ask - what is any of this good for?
+Well, for example, if you want to call a 3rd party Entra protected API (or even Microsoft Graph) from within your PCF, you need to authenticate.
+For authentication, you should use [MSAL](https://learn.microsoft.com/en-us/javascript/api/overview/msal-overview?view=msal-js-latest) (or any other OAuth2/OIDC compliant client) and for constructing the correct authority URL (and accessing metadata) you need the tenant ID (like `https://login.microsoftonline.com/<tenant-id>/`).
+For silent SSO to provide `login_hint` parameter, you need the user principal name.
+We will go deeper into authentication topic later.

 # Obtaining user's ID (systemuserid)